Explore-AI/udt-clean-water-toolkit/cwm/README.md

 ## 2. Development

 It's easiest to develop this module when integrated in another application.
-See See [app requirements](cwa_geodorm/README.md#2-development).
+See [app development](../cwa_geodorm/README.md#2-development).

 ## 3. Tests